xtendui/xtendui/src/gatsby/markdown/components/core/list-group/content.md

 ## Size

-Use `.list.flex-nowrap` if you don't want the list content to wrap.
+Use `.xt-list.flex-nowrap` if you don't want the list content to wrap.

-Use `.list-inner.flex-auto` to expand it to **fill width**.
+Use `.xt-list-inner.flex-auto` to expand it to **fill width**.
 On responsive the content will shrink.

 Use **tailwind classes** to assign size (e.g. [max-width](https://tailwindcss.com/docs/max-width)).